Automattic/jetpack/projects/js-packages/connection/README.md

 ### Properties

 - *connectUrl* - string (required), the authorization URL (the no-iframe version, will be adjusted for In-Place flow automatically).
+- *redirectUrl* - string, wp-admin URI so the user to get redirected there after Calypso connection flow.
 - *displayTOS* - boolean (required), whether we should display the terms of service during In-Place flow.
 - *inPlaceTitle* - string, title for the In-Place Connection component.
 - *forceCalypsoFlow* - boolean, whether to go straight to Calypso flow, skipping the In-Place flow.